2017 Athletics Canada Race Director's Summit

 The 2017 Athletics Canada Race Director's Summit will take place at the Crowne Plaza Gatineau-Ottawa, 2 Rue Montcalm, Gatineau, QC J8X 4B4

-When using the two options above, please use the group name: Athletics Canada – 2017 Summit.
+Please use the group name: Athletics Canada – 2017 Summit.

 Thank you for choosing the Crowne Plaza Gatineau-Ottawa for your upcoming Summit in May 2017.